Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Discussion

-We construct three anomaly catalogues, as shown in Table \ref{tab:catsum}, the first based only on a function incorporating complexity and SNR values to formulate the boundary, and the other two combining the function based catalogue boundary with a complexity cut at $\ge$15,000 bytes and $\ge$17,000 bytes.
-Using a function based catalogue boundary that incorporates both complexity and the SNR, as expressed by Eqn.~\ref{eqn:exponential_boundary}, maximises the informedness of the catalogue sample, as shown in table \ref{tab:results}, by reducing the retention of false positives.
+We construct three anomaly catalogue partitions, as shown in Table \ref{tab:catsum}, the first based only on a function incorporating complexity and SNR values to formulate the boundary, and the other two combining the function based catalogue boundary with a complexity cut at $\ge$15,000 bytes and $\ge$17,000 bytes.

-Using the function based catalogue boundary, without any further complexity cuts, provides the highest completeness of 0.86.
-However, it also produces a very large catalogue of n=16,157 frames with an estimated purity of 0.75.
+Using the function based catalogue boundary, without any further complexity cuts, produces a partitioned sample with the highest Recall of 0.86.
+However, it also produces a relatively large catalogue of n=16,157 frames with an estimated false positive rate of 0.04.

-To provide a more efficient search space, that promotes the discovery of unusual and novel objects, we introduce further complexity cuts to reduce the catalogue size and increase the purity.
-At a complexity cut of $\ge$17,000 bytes, the catalogue size is reduced significantly from 16,157 frames to 1,854 frames with an estimated purity of 0.94 where the positive class includes only anomalous and multiple components sources.
-This suggests that 94\% of objects in this catalogue will have some structure, and will be more interesting than simple unresolved sources or single component sources.
+To provide a more efficient search space that promotes the discovery of unusual and novel objects, we introduce further complexity cuts to reduce the catalogue size.
+At a complexity cut of $\ge$17,000 bytes, the catalogue size is reduced significantly from 16,157 frames to 1,558 frames with an estimated false positive rate of 0.01.
+We note however, that despite the reduction in the false positive rate, the Precision remains low at 0.17 with respect to the positive class based on anomalies only.
+Evaluating the precision based on the Enriched sample and including both anomalies and complex objects within the positive class we achieve a precision of 0.94 suggesting that the majority of objects captured in this catalogue will have some structure, and will be more interesting than simple unresolved sources or single component sources.
 We expect that very few of the frames belonging to this catalogue would be classified as containing only simple objects or noise.
-This is the smallest catalogue, and provides a fast search space, minimising the number of false positives, however the low completeness of 0.43 presents a significant risk that some new and interesting objects of interest will not be captured.
+This is the smallest catalogue, and provides a fast search space, minimising the number of false positives, however the low Recall of 0.43 presents a significant risk that new and interesting objects of interest will not be captured.